open-cogsci/osdoc/content/pages/manual/eyetracking/eyelink.md

 ### Installing OpenSesame with PyLink

+`pylink` is the Python library for EyeLink support.
+Currently, `pylink` only supports Python 3.12 and earlier, whereas the standard packages of OpenSesame are built with Python 3.13.
+Therefore, you must use the Python 3.12 (or earlier) package of OpenSesame from [GitHub releases](https://github.com/open-cogsci/OpenSesame/releases).

-PyLink is the Python library for EyeLink support.
-PyLink can be installed from the SR Research PyPi repository through `pip install`:
+Next, `pylink` can be installed from the SR Research PyPi repository through `pip install`:

 ```
 pip install --index-url=https://pypi.sr-research.com sr-research-pylink
 ```

+Important: do *not* try to install `pylink` by running `pip install pylink`.
+Doing so will install a completely different package!

-You can find more information about PyLink on the SR Research forum (free registration required):
+You can find more information about `pylink` on the SR Research forum (free registration required):

 - <https://www.sr-research.com/support/thread-8291.html>